elementary/docs/writing-apps/untitled/the-build-system.md

 That's a lot!
 You're well on your way to becoming a bonified app developer for elementary OS.
 Give yourself a pat on the back, then take some time to play around with this example.
 Change the names of files and see if you can still build and install them properly.
 Ask another developer to clone your repo from GitHub and see if it builds and installs cleanly on their computer.
 If so, you've just distributed your first app!
 When you're ready, we'll move onto the next section: Translations.

+{% hint style="info" %}
+If you're having trouble, you can view the full example code [here on GitHub](https://github.com/vala-lang/examples/tree/meson-build-system)
+{% endhint %}